pluginized-protocols/libxbgp/docs/source/dynamic_pluglet_insertion.rst

 Dynamic pluglet insertion
 =========================

-Pluglets can be injected while the program is running. libubpf starts a thread to accept eBPF bytecode.
+Pluglets can be injected while the program is running. libubpf starts a thread accepting eBPF bytecode.
 It relies on a kernel queue for this purpose.
 For the moment, it is only possible to inject bytecode from the same machine.
 This prevents that other malicious machine load unexpected bytecode to the main program.

 We provide an executable that takes an object ELF file, and then send it to the "pluginized" program.
 In addition, the program can replace and remove pluglet as well as removing a whole plugin.

-The injecter is named ``ebpf_injecter``.
+The injector is named ``ebpf_injecter``.
 This binary can be used as the following :

 .. code-block::